Creative festival for Emily Watts Good Story memorial charity

 Mr Watts said: "We set up Good Story to help young people find an income from their craft.

 "We thought the festival would be a good way to bring everybody together who we've helped so far and expose their work to the public.

-"It's a really significant event, it's a moment which brings everyone together and it's brought us closer together as a family."'Advice and inspiration'
+"It's a really significant event, it's a moment which brings everyone together and it's brought us closer together as a family."

 Every three months the charity awards a number of creative businesspeople aged between 18 and 30 free mentoring and funding opportunities.

 Titania Fisher, 26, from Norwich, has received support to help make her millinery business a success.